digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

   :start-after: -- REDEEM_TEST_BEGIN
   :end-before: -- REDEEM_TEST_END

+There are quite a few new time-related functions from the `DA.Time` and `DA.Date` libraries here.
+Their names should be reasonably descriptive so they won't be covered here, but given that you have to assume that DAML is run in a distributed setting, we will still discuss time in DAML.

-There are quite a few new time-related functions here so it's time to talk about time on DAML ledgers.
-There's also quite a lot going on inside the ``do`` block of the ``Redeem`` choice, with several uses of the ``<-`` operator, which deserves a proper explanation at this point.
+There's also quite a lot going on inside the ``do`` block of the ``Redeem`` choice, with several uses of the ``<-`` operator. ``do`` blocks and ``<-`` deserve a proper explanation at this point.

 Time on DAML ledgers
 --------------------

 Each transaction on a DAML ledger has two timestamps called the *ledger effective time (LET)* and the *record time (RT)*.
-The ledger effective time is set by the submitter of a transaction, the record time is set by the consensus protocoll.
+The ledger effective time is set by the submitter of a transaction, the record time is set by the consensus protocol.
 Each DAML ledger has a policy on the allowed difference between LET and RT called the *skew*.
 The submitter has to take a good guess at what the record time will be.
 If it's too far off, the transaction will be rejected.

 ``getTime`` is an action that gets the LET from the ledger.
 In the above example, that time is taken apart into day of week and hour of day using standard library functions from ``DA.Date`` and ``DA.Time``.
 The hour of the day is checked to be in the range from 8 to 18.
 Suppose now that the ledger had a skew of 10 seconds, but a submission took less than 4 seconds to commit.
-At 18:00:05, Alice could submit a transaction to redeem an Iou with a LET of 17:59:59.
-It would be a valid trasnaction and be committed successfully as ``hrs == 17`` and ``LET - RT < 10 seconds``.
+At 18:00:05, Alice could submit a transaction with a LET of 17:59:59 to redeem an Iou.
+It would be a valid trasnaction and be committed successfully as ``getTime`` will return 17:59:59 so ``hrs == 17``.
+Since RT will be before 18:00:09, ``LET - RT < 10 seconds`` and the transaction won't be rejected.
 Time therefore has to be considered slightly fuzzy in DAML, with the fuzzyness depending on the skew parameter.

 In scenarios, record and ledger effective time are always equal and they can be set using the functions ``passToDate`` and ``pass``. ``passToDate`` takes a date sets the time to midnight (UTC) of that date. ``pass`` takes a ``Reltime``, a relative time and moves the ledger by that much.